descrip/skirmish/README.md

 ## TODO

-- Create submission invalidation system on problem changes
+- ~~Create submission invalidation system on problem changes~~
 - Add to schema.sql to be able to delete non-important submissions after set period of time
+- Find some way to measure execution time and memory of submissions (may need runner overhaul)